iotaledger/streams/README.md

 ## Streams

 IOTA Streams is a framework for cryptographic protocols called Applications.
+Streams ships with an existing application, called Channel.
+The Channel application builds on and extends functionality known from Masked Authenticated Messaging v0 and v1.0.

+As a cryptographic protocol framework, Streams allows developers to build Applications for their specific needs.
+This process will be documented in how-tos that will be published as the develppment progresses.

 ## Prerequisites